d12frosted/elpa-mirror/stable-melpa/fcopy-readme.txt

 misc.el in your lisp directory.
 It copies characters from previous non-blank line, starting just above point.
 But remember, fcopy has no influences from misc.el.

-; How to install:

-To install, put this in your .emacs file:

- (autoload 'fcopy "fcopy" "Copy lines or region without editing." t)

-And bind it to any key you like:

- (define-key mode-specific-map "k" 'fcopy)  ; C-c k for fcopy

-; Version and ChangeLog: